CoreyJiang63/VideoQA/csv_prompt.md

             - "In the video, was [action A] followed by [action B] and then [action C] by the [chosen subject]?"
             - "Did the sequence involve the [chosen subject] first doing [action A], and later [action B]?"
         - Answer: The answer should be either "Yes" or "No".
 Please ensure the response is No or Yes with the same probability.
 Note that the probability of each response, i.e. Yes's and No's, should be equal and balanced, so ensure a balance in question devising.
+    - Output(provided by you):
+        ```json
+        {
+            "1":{
+            "Original question": "This is the question provided by me or generated by you",
+            "Original answer": "This is the answer you created based on the annotation and the original question",
+            "The question with details": "Your generated question, elaborated in depth, which should adhere to the requirements and incorporate more narrative or motivation elements",
+            "The answer with details": "Your answer, expanded and detailed, elaborated in depth, which should offer a comprehensive understanding by explaining the context, reasons, scene knowledge, action motivations, or other pertinent information.",
+            },
+            "2":{},
+            ...
+            "5":{},
+        },

+        ```
     - Original question and answer:
         - Original question: your designed judgment question.
         - Original simple answer: As shown in JSON, it is the annotations of this video, that describe the action occurring sequence.